FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 2. Enhance the form using Angular.
 (2-way data-binding and directives).

-3. Implement a select menu input using `ngFor`.
+3. Implement a select menu input using `ngFor` & computed properties.

 4. Add validation and data-binding to all the forms in our project.